nonysingh/Modern-Time-Series-Forecasting-with-Python/README.md

 4. Copy the file and place it in the api_keys folder in the downloaded code folder.
 Now that we have the kaggle.json downloaded and placed in the right folder, let’s look at the three methods to download data:

-# [HS] The above din't work for me.
+# [HS] The above download instructions din't work for me.
 What worked was:
 pip install kagglehub

 Then run the below in python:
 	import kagglehub
 Download latest version:
 	path = kagglehub.dataset_download("jeanmidev/smart-meters-in-london")
 this will download the data on your local system in .cache\kagglehub\datasets\jeanmidev\smart-meters-in-london\versions\21  -> pick the data from here

 -------------------------------------------------------------------------